grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 # Scenario topic

 A scenario shows how to apply product knowledge to solve a real problem in a realistic context.
 Scenarios help you make decisions, solve problems, and combine concepts and tasks to reach an outcome.
-Unlike a tutorial, a scenario doesn’t teach a single step-by-step procedure.
+Unlike a tutorial, a scenario doesn't teach a single step-by-step procedure.
 It guides judgment and problem-solving in real situations.

 ## Scenario structure